aces/Loris/modules/new_profile/README.md

 The new_profile module is intended to allow users to create new candidates in a LORIS database.

+## Intended Users

+It is primarily used by data entry staff to create candidates for data entry.

+It may also be used by users uploading imaging data to ensure that a candidate exists before uploading the image.

 ## Scope

 The new_profile module only creates candidates.